-Rock bolts shall be a minimum 25M reinforcing steel bars according to OPSS 1440 with a minimum yield strength of 400 MPa and a minimum length of 3.0 m, unless otherwise specified elsewhere in the Contract Documents. -Rock bolts shall be fully threaded bars or bars threaded at one end and provided with a faceplate face plate of at least 100 x 100 mm in area with a nut and beveled or spherical washers as recommended by the manufacturer.
-All rock bolt components shall be hot-dip galvanized according to ASTM-A123.
+Rock bolts shall be a minimum 25M reinforcing steel bars according to OPSS 1440 with a minimum yield strength of 400 MPa and a minimum length of 3.0 m, unless otherwise specified elsewhere in the Contract Documents.
+Rock bolts shall be fully threaded bars or bars threaded at one end and provided with a face plate of at least 100 x 100 mm in area with a nut and beveled or spherical washers as recommended by the manufacturer.